Published on 19 September 2017; revised

 Getting Viable Seed for a Vegetable Garden

-In recent years, I’ve had trouble raising vegetables from seeds bought at hardware stores.
+In recent years, I have had trouble raising vegetables from seeds bought at hardware stores.
 Is this a Monsanto thing?
 Have I lost the knack?

-If you’ve been having the same trouble, it might be good to ask around and find a viable source of vegetable and grain seeds to keep on hand in the event a truck garden comes in handy.
+If you have been having the same trouble, it might be good to ask around and find a viable source of vegetable and grain seeds to keep on hand in the event a truck garden comes in handy.

 Viable seed might also be a good form of barter in the event of a longer-term survival situation.
 It would be a ‘cash crop’ … planting viable seed would produce more viable seed, which could once more be used for barter.